- Academic Resources & Policies

 The economics department honors program offers majors with a strong academic record the opportunity for an excellent capstone experience doing independent research with the guidance of a faculty advisor.
 Honors students use the skills they develop through coursework to design, research, and write a paper on an economics topic of their own choosing.

 Students are encouraged to consider an honors concentration in economics if they are interested in writing a thesis and have achieved a cumulative grade point average of at least 3.4.
 Students are eligible for admission into the Honors Program after they complete ECON 401, 402, and 451 (or STATS 426).
-Applications to the honors program are considered each academic year in early November; juniors and seniors can apply if they have taken or are concurrently taking 401, 402 and 451 (or Stats 426).
+Applications to the honors program are considered each academic year in early November; juniors and seniors can apply if they have taken or are concurrently taking 401, 402 and 451 (or Stats 426) as well as at least one Econ 400-level elective.
 Prospective honors students should apply separately to ECON 495, the advanced seminar in which students write a research paper.

-An informational meeting is held in the fall to introduce students to the Honors Program and faculty teaching the winter semester ECON 495 seminars.
+An informational meeting will take place early in the fall semester to introduce students to the Honors Program and to the faculty teaching the winter semester ECON 495 seminars.
 The meeting is announced on the undergraduate economics e-mail list and attendance is strongly recommended for students intending to apply to the Honors Program.
 Honors application materials (link to form is below) are due on the first Monday in November.

 Admission to honors is not a requirement, nor a prerequisite, for admission to an ECON 495 seminar.
 All 495 applicants must apply for admission (link to form is below) to the faculty teaching the seminar.
 Honors concentrators are given priority admission to ECON 495 seminars, but non-honors students are welcome if there is space.

-The honors thesis is more than a good course paper, it will require a substantial effort in research and exposition.
+The honors thesis is more than a good end-of-term paper, it will require a substantial effort in research and exposition over two semesters.
 The thesis is typically an extension of an ECON 495 seminar paper or a paper in concentration coursework.

 To graduate with honors at the end of the winter semester, students must submit a preliminary version of their completed thesis by the first Friday after the mid-winter recess.
 This gives sufficient time for the student to receive feedback and suggestions from their thesis adviser and from the Honors Director before the final draft is due.
 Students then revise and resubmit the thesis shortly before the end of the winter semester.
 Thesis deadlines for students who plan to graduate in the fall or summer terms are determined in consultation with the Honors Director, but will generally be a few weeks before the end of the term of graduation.